 - The University of Nottingham – The Haydn Green Institute

 About the competition

-In addition to the general Biotechnology YES workshops there are several themed workshops which are run in conjunction with industry: the Plants, Microbial and Environmental Workshop, hosted by Syngenta; the Biomedical Workshop, hosted by GSK and the Stevenage Biosciences Catalyst; and new for this year, the Food Workshop, hosted by Leatherhead Foods.
-The Royal Society of Chemistry is also sponsoring a Chemistry YES workshop for the second year.
+In addition to the general Biotechnology YES workshops there are several themed workshops which are run in conjunction with industry: the Plants, Microbial and Environmental Workshop, hosted by Syngenta; the Biomedical Workshop, hosted by GSK and the Stevenage Biosciences Catalyst; and new for this year, the Food, Nutrition and Wellbeing workshop, hosted by Unilever.
+The Royal Society of Chemistry is also sponsoring a Chemistry YES workshop for the third year.

 Benefits of taking part